 - 1. President

-- 2. Chief Financial Officer
+- 2. Vice President of Finance

 - 3. Chief Academic Officer

 - 4. Vice President of Information Technology and Campus Services

 - 5. Vice President of Operations

 - 6. Director of Human Resources

 - 7. Dean of Students

 If the situation is a dire emergency, an employee should call 911 before contacting any university personnel.